How a Community Helps with Customer Onboarding

 If you’re thinking of leveraging community for your customer onboarding process—the key to success will be understanding how community aids in customer onboarding and designing your community to take full advantage of the benefits.

 - What a community looks like for businesses

 - 5 ways a community helps with customer onboarding

 - Pitfalls to avoid when leveraging community for customer onboarding

 What a community looks like for businesses

-Customer communities need to deliver a few key elements to members.
-However, there is a lot of variation in how the community delivers those elements to meet customer needs.
+Customer communities need to deliver certain key values to members.
+However, there is a lot of variation in how the community delivers those values to meet customer needs.

 According to psychologists D.W.
 McMillan and D.M.
 Chavis, communities must provide four things to be successful: membership, influence, fulfillment of needs, and shared emotional connection.
 Arguably, the last piece is the most important, but your community should aim to provide all four.

 With those four foundational elements in mind, customer communities will look different from organization to organization.
 In general, though, communities take one of three forms:

 1. A learning community focused on education of some sort (product-specific or general business being the most common) to help customers be successful.